Instant Pot Spaghetti and Meat Sauce

 - 2 Tablespoons cream cheese softened (optional, but recommended!)

 Set the instant pot to Sautee.
-Add the ground beef and seasonings.
+Add the vegetable oil and ground beef and seasonings.
 Cook and crumble the ground beef until it is browned and cooked through.
-Drain any excess grease if needed.
+Drain any excess grease if needed, and ensure there are barely any brown remnants left at the bottom of the pan to prevent the burning warning to appear when we pressure cook.
+The vegetable oil helps with this.

 Break the spaghetti noodles in half.
 Crisscross them over the meat (this is done to prevent the noodles from sticking together).